-Many parents are well aware of the negative effects too much screen time can have on their children mentally and physically, but often times the consequential effects on their eyes is overlooked.
+Many parents are well aware of the negative effects too much screen time can have on their children mentally and physically, but oftentimes the consequential effects on their eyes are overlooked.
 Too much screen time can have the following effects on our little ones:

-- Digital Eye Strain – Starring at a screen for too long can result in red itchy eyes, dry eyes, blurry vision and a host of other things which make ones vision uncomfortable.
+- Digital Eye Strain – Starring at a screen for too long can result in red itchy eyes, dry eyes, blurry vision and a host of other things which makes your vision uncomfortable.
 Eye Strain can also cause issues with other parts of the body outside of the eyes, like neck and should pain.

 How Much Screen Time is Appropriate?

 Given that screens are apart of our daily life, it is impossible to avoid them altogether.
 Nor should they be, as they provide positive benefits like language and reading development.
 However, time spent on screens should be monitored.
 The Fraser Health Authority suggest the following guidelines:

 - 2 years and younger no screen time